Soulsville (Beverley Knight album): Critical reception

-Ian Sime from The Press found that the original song on Soulsville sit "comfortably with the evergreen numbers [...]
+Ian Sime from The Press found that the original songs on Soulsville sit "comfortably with the evergreen numbers [...]
 However, the cover of Big Momma Thornton’s 'Hound Dog,' featuring Jools Holland, and Beverley’s duet with Sam Moore on his classic 'Hold On, I'm Comin are the stand-out tracks.
 Beverley Knight is a top drawer act and Soulsville is a wicked album."
 Renowned for Sound editor Michael Smith felt that "while Knight’s previous work has all been highly enjoyable, there’s no doubt that Soulsville is some of her best work to date.
 The newfound inspiration has done wonders for her music, and she's come back in full force with a collection of tracks that stand together and alone while still remaining genuinely enjoyable either way.
 Better yet, she's managed to retain her own unique style whilst channelling these inspirations, which keeps it feeling distinctly like a Knight album."